Global keyword in Python

 Code 2: Create a modify.py file to modify global variables

 Here we have modified the value of x, y, and z.
 These variables were defined in the module config.py, hence we have to import config module and we can use config.variable_name to access these variables.

 Create a main.py file to modify global variables

 Global in Nested functions

-In order to use global inside a nested functions, we have to declare a variable with global keyword inside a nested function
+In order to use global inside a nested function, we have to declare a variable with a global keyword inside a nested function

 Before making changing: 15 Making change After making change: 15 value of x 20

 In the above example Before and after making change(), the variable x takes the value of local variable i.e x = 15.
 Outside of the add() function, the variable x will take value defined in the change() function i.e x = 20. because we have used global keyword in x to create global variable inside the change() function (local scope).